 - Be Discerning.
 If you can’t afford to buy entirely organic, choose wisely which items to pay more for.
 A good rule of thumb is to buy organic fruits and vegetables that have thin skins (like apples and berries).
 These foods tend to absorb the most pesticides and herbicides.
 Here’s the list of the “dirty dozen” from the Environmental Working Group.

 - Find coupons on the internet.
-A few of my favorites are: Mambo Sprouts, Stonyfield, and Organic Food Coupons.
+A few of my favorites are: Stonyfield and Organic Food Coupons.